Highly Sensitive Person Test

 How long does it take and how many items are included?

-Current stress, fatigue, illness, or major life changes may increase reactivity and influence answers.
-If possible, complete the questionnaire in a neutral state and consider retesting if circumstances change.
+Current stress, fatigue, illness, or major life changes can temporarily increase reactivity and inflate scores.
+Complete the questionnaire in a relatively neutral state when possible, and consider retesting if your circumstances change significantly.
+Results reflect your typical baseline sensitivity pattern rather than a temporary state.

 WHAT THE TEST MEASURES